PropFuel Naming Conventions

 Examples:

-Campaign tags help keep your PropFuel campaigns organized by grouping similar campaigns together.
+Tags help keep your PropFuel campaigns and segments organized by grouping similar items together.
 Using consistent tags makes it easy to filter and find what you need.

 Was this article helpful?